fraklo/formvalidate.js/README.md

 // Sets target to apply the error class on failed validation.
 // Setting a class (i.e. input-wrapper) of a parent element will
-// instruct formvalidate to apply the error class to element instead.
+// instruct FormValidate to apply the error class to element instead.
 errorTarget: 'self',

 // Class added to form when form is being processed
 processingClass: 'processing',

 // This value will be prepended with "data-" to create the
-// data required attribute that formvalidate will use to determine
+// data required attribute that FormValidate will use to determine
 // if an input is required.
 By default it looks for data-required
 requiredTag: 'required',